astares/Seaside-TinyMCE/README.md

 # Seaside-TinyMCE
-Seaside wrapper for Tiny MCE

-# Seaside-TinyMCE
-Seaside wrapper for Tiny MCE
+Seaside wrapper for Tiny MCE Editor

 # TinyMCE for Seaside